eoamegassi/eoamegassi/README.md

 ## What I'm currently doing 👨🏾‍💻
 - Analysis and design of information systems
-- Java/J2EE module development with Spring Boot
+- Java/J2EE development with Spring Boot
 - Frontend development with react